Skip to main content

 Get Involved

 Learning in our department isn’t limited to the classroom.
-Our faculty and students work together i clubs and organizations to inspire debate, solve problems, and enrich communities.
-They travel together in our faculty-led study abroad programs.
-Studying in World Languages and Cultures doesn’t just mean learning about a culture — it means taking part.
+Our faculty and students work together in clubs and organizations to inspire debate, solve problems, and enrich communities.

 Clubs, Organizations and Community Involvement

-Our students are out in the field, using and building language and communication skills.
-We have clubs and organizations for several languages and interests that match students with social and volunteer opportunities around Raleigh.
+Studying in World Languages and Cultures doesn’t just mean learning about a culture — it means taking part.
+Students are in the community, using and building language and communication skills.
+We have clubs, organizations, and opportunities for involvement for many of our languages.
+It’s our goal to match students with social and volunteer opportunities around Raleigh.

 VOLAR students